 The most basic bus has one initiator and several targets.
 The initiator does not need to arbitrate for the bus since it has no competitors.

-Bus operations are just reads or writes of single 32-bit words.
+Bus operations are reads or writes.
 In reality, most on-chip busses support burst transactions, whereby multiple consecutive reads or writes can be performed as a single transaction with subsequent addresses being implied as offsets from the first address.

 Un-buffered wiring can potentially serve for the write and address busses, whereas multiplexors are needed for read data.
 Buffering is needed in all directions for busses that go a long way over the chip.